 Before you freak out, just listen to the premise and think: should lacrosse switch to tennis balls?
 This change from regular lacrosse balls to tennis balls could solve some problems or ruin the game forever.
 We’re here to discuss this option of moving from hard rubber balls to…less hard also rubber balls for several possible reasons.
 Lacrosse is looking for innovation around every corner, and you never know where there might be a great decision to improve the sport we all love.

-Why Should Lacrosse (Maybe) Switch to Tennis Balls
+Should Lacrosse Switch to Tennis Balls?

 So, first off, they’d just be called lacrosse balls at that point; but the idea would basically be to use a ball that’s similar to tennis balls in lacrosse.
 Now, why would lacrosse even change from what it’s doing now?
 After all, if it ain’t broke, don’t fix it.
 Because we always want lacrosse to get better and better; that’s why.
 So, let’s see if this was really is a good idea or a waste of a blog post.